Lawyers: Watts killed wife over threat to keep him from kids

-DENVER (AP) - Lawyers for the parents of a Colorado woman killed by her husband say he did so after she threatened to keep him from seeing their children because he wanted a divorce.
+DENVER (AP) - Lawyers for the parents of a Colorado woman murdered by her husband say he killed her after she threatened to keep him from seeing their children because he wanted a divorce.

 Lawyer Thomas Grant, who represents Shannan Watts’ parents, Frank and Sandy Rzucek, said on the “Dr. Phil” show Tuesday that Chris Watts spoke to investigators about why he killed his wife and two daughters after finding God.
 Attorney Steven Lambert said Watts’ 4-year-old daughter walked in as Watts was wrapping up his wife’s body in a blanket.

 The Colorado Bureau of Investigation announced last week that investigators had interviewed Watts and would release a recording Thursday.